 If your hotel room looks absolutely spotless, there are still a few things you should watch for.
 For example, if you’re staying in a smaller bed-and-breakfast or an Airbnb, it’s possible that the cleaning materials are stored in your room, rather than in a separate room with housekeeping supplies.
 Make sure to keep any cleaning supplies away from where your children can get to them.
 One EPA study confirmed that the toxicity of household cleaners are three times more liable to cause cancer than external pollution.
 Many hotels use heavy-duty cleaners, which, while effective, can be dangerous when handled incorrectly.
 If you’re concerned about the types of cleaning agents your lodging uses, try to contact them about it before your stay.
 It’ll be easier to accommodate than putting in a request as soon as you arrive since sometimes housekeeping will need to prepare an entirely separate room in order to meet the requirements.

 Most hotel rooms are incredibly clean right when you arrive, but having a few tips to identify a dirty hotel room can keep you and your family safe and healthy during your holiday travel.
+And it’s not like you can afford a maid service — which can run upwards of $300 — while you’re on vacation.
 By knowing what to look for in your lodging, you and your family can have a wonderful and healthy vacation to end 2019.